opus-research/spymemcached/README.markdown

 This argument is used to set the ipv6 address of your testing server.
 By default it is set to ::1.
 If an ipv6 address is specified then an ipv4 address must be specified otherwise there may be test failures.

-    -Dserver.port_number=port_number_of_memcached

-This argument is used when memcahched is started on a port other than 11211

-    -Dtest.type=ci

-This argument is used for CI testing where certain unit tests might be temporarily failing.

 # More Information